KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+7. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-FastNotes by polarbearjngl](https://github.com/polarbearjngl/MMM-FastNotes)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-fbPageCounter by eouia](https://github.com/eouia/MMM-fbPageCounter)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `XMLHttpRequest` in file `MMM-fbPageCounter.js`: Replace it with built-in fetch.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-FearAndGreedIndex by Pip1405](https://github.com/Pip1405/MMM-FearAndGreedIndex)